rnelson0/puppetconf/2016/one/02_details.md

 A very non-comprehensive list of methods:

-* [puppetlabs/puppet_agent](https://forge.puppet.com/puppetlabs/puppet_agent) ([requirements](https://forge.puppet.com/puppetlabs/puppet_agent/readme#setup-requirements)) allows you to update agents on their next checkin.
+* [puppetlabs/puppet_agent](https://forge.puppet.com/puppetlabs/puppet_agent) ([requirements](https://forge.puppet.com/puppetlabs/puppet_agent/readme#setup-requirements)) allows you to update agents on their next checkin
-* MCollective or other orchestration.
+* Orchestration
-* Replace nodes with new instances running the newer agent.
+* Replace nodes with new instances running the newer agent
-* By hand.
+* By hand
-* Some combination of methods.
-* You can often skip this step on PATCH versions and some MINOR versions (check release notes).
+* Can often skip this step on PATCH versions and some MINOR versions (see release notes)